MoAbdelfattah221/Error-Page/README.md

 # Error-Page
- This is a responsive Error Page
+ This is a responsive Error Page.
+ Technologies used...
+ HTML5 , CSS3